Hylands/macros/README.rst

-Horn
+Macros
 ====

-Version 0.0.2.
+Version 0.0.1.

-Horn is a collection of Hy macros for use with Flask.
+Macros is a collection of Hy macros.
 It will be developed further to provide further convenience.
 It is on a very early stage.
 DO NOT USE IN PRODUCTION.